AskUbuntu/ProFormaComments/README.md

 So you want to add more comments to this.
 That's great!
 You'll first need to [fork the repository](https://help.github.com/articles/fork-a-repo).

-Make sure you're working on top of the latest code from the repository of your merge request may be rejected.
+Make sure you're working on top of the latest code from the repository or your merge request may be rejected.

 For sake of accountability and easy of rollback please make each new line item a single